Imagine you have a phone book with 1,000,000 names, and you're looking for "Zebra, Alice."

 return n * Factorial(n - 1);

-} // Call stack grows to n framesComplexity analysis tells you whether your code will actually finish.
+} // Call stack grows to n framesBig O analysis tells you whether your code will finish in a reasonable time - or whether it'll grind to a halt.

 |---|---|---|---|---|